European Foundation for the Study of Diabetes (EFSD)

 Applicants who have a funding requirement larger than that specified above are also invited to apply to this Programme, particularly if this relates to a clinical research project: in this case, the relevant financial requirement should be well justified in the budget section of the application form for special consideration by the review committee.

 Studies forming part of a larger project will be considered for funding, but this will need to be well justified in the application (see Review Considerations).

 Applications for an EFSD/Sanofi grant are invited from single non-profit institutions or groups of such institutions from Europe or associated countries.
 The principal investigator and any co-investigators must be normally employed at a non-profit institution and the study must be performed at their place of work.

 Applications will be subject to scientific review by a specialised ad hoc committee.
 It is anticipated that applications will be received, reviewed and the successful project approved for funding by June/July 2017.

 Prior to any final decision on funding, and in order to offer applicants the opportunity to benefit from the review process, EFSD reserves the right to request revision to applications in accordance with the recommendations of the Review Committee.

 Research Grant Applications

 Applications for research grants may be subjected to pre-review (or triage) procedures.
-In this event, any application rejected at pre-review will not be subject to a complete scientific review.
-The deadline for receipt of research grant applications for funding this year is 15 October 2015
+In this event, any application rejected at pre-review will not be subject to a complete scientific review and no feedback report will be provided to the applicant.
+The deadline for receipt of research grant applications for funding this year is 15 March 2017.

 All budgets are to be prepared in Euro.
 For countries in which the Euro is not yet the common currency, the exchange rate (between the Euro and the local currency in the country where the work is to be performed) used for calculating the Euro budget must be mentioned under "Budget Justification".